ZerBea/hcxtools/README.md

 * libpthread and pthread-dev installed (used by hcxhashcattool)

-To install requirements on Kali use the following 'apt-get install libcurl4-openssl-dev libssl-dev zlib1g-dev'
+To install requirements on Kali use the following 'apt-get install libcurl4-openssl-dev libssl-dev zlib1g-dev libpcap-dev'

 Useful scripts